fastify/fastify-oauth2/README.md

   - `refresh_token` (optional, only if the `offline scope` was originally requested, as seen in the callbackUriParams example)
   - `token_type` (generally `'Bearer'`)
   - `expires_in` (number of seconds for the token to expire, e.g. `240000`)

+- OR `getAccessTokenFromAuthorizationCodeFlow(request, reply, callback)` variant with 3 arguments, which should be used when PKCE extension is used.
+  This allows fastify-oauth2 to delete PKCE code_verifier cookie so it doesn't stay in browser in case server has issue when fetching token.
+See [Google With PKCE example for more](./examples/google-with-pkce.js).

+  *Important to note*: if your provider supports `S256` as code_challenge_method, always prefer that.
+  Only use `plain` when your provider doesn't support `S256`.

 - `getNewAccessTokenUsingRefreshToken(Token, params, callback)`: A function that takes a `AccessToken`-Object as `Token` and retrieves a new `AccessToken`-Object.
 This is generally useful with background processing workers to re-issue a new AccessToken when the previous AccessToken has expired.
 The `params` argument is optional and it is an object that can be used to pass in additional parameters to the refresh request (e.g. a stricter set of scopes).
 If the callback is not passed this function will return a Promise.
 The object resulting from the callback call or the resolved Promise is a new `AccessToken` object (see above).
 Example of how you would use it for `name:googleOAuth2`:
 ```js
 fastify.googleOAuth2.getNewAccessTokenUsingRefreshToken(currentAccessToken, (err, newAccessToken) => {